Marcus Semien Player Props: Rangers vs. Pirates

 Marcus Semien At The Plate

-- Semien leads Texas with an OBP of .381, plus a team-best slugging percentage of .487.
+- Semien has an OPS of .866, fueled by an OBP of .377 to go with a slugging percentage of .490.
+All three of those stats are tops among Texas hitters this season.

-- Among the qualifying batters in MLB play, his batting average ranks 14th, his on-base percentage ranks 21st, and he is 40th in the league in slugging.
+- Among qualifying batters in baseball, he ranks 16th in batting average, 23rd in on-base percentage, and 40th in slugging.

-- Semien is batting .364 during his last outings and is riding a 12-game hitting streak.
+- Semien will look to extend his 13-game hitting streak.
+He's batting .364 during his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.